Ghost0-ctrl/CNWC/README.md

 # 0day Scraper

 ## Description
 The 0day Scraper is a Python application designed to scrape and process data from various sources.
 It includes a graphical user interface (GUI) for reading CSV files and other functionalities.
+Please note that this is still a work-in-progress and is still far from finished.

 ## Requirements
 - Python 3.11 or higher